hg5734/bfx-distributed-exchange/ReadMe.md

 We need to maintain boolean for both side of orders and need to active once order matched & need to deactivate once order executed.

-### 4. any remainer is added to the orderbook, too.
+### 4. order book logic & any remainer is added to the orderbook, too.
 The whole logic for order book is in `orderboook.js` file. it has also have logic for full fill partial/remainer order.

 ```typescript